 The report represents the efforts of staff in the Department of Revenue, Division of Research and Policy, with contribution from the Office of the Commissioner of Insurance.
-Diligent effort had been made to ensure that the report is as accurate and complete as possible.
+Diligent effort has been made to ensure that the report is as accurate and complete as possible.

-The Department of Revenue hopes that you find the document to be a useful tool in the formulation of public policy decisions.
-Research staff in the department stands ready to answer any questions you may have concerning material in this document.
+The Department of Revenue hopes that you find the document to be a useful resource in the formulation of public policy decisions.
+Research staff in the department can answer any questions you may have concerning material in this document.